RayMiles94/an-tutorial-test/README.md

 # this project create by RayMiles94
-# this is tutorial projet for lear angular
+# this is angular tutorial

 # Shopping List